Universal Cardy-Like Behavior of 3D Partition Functions from Supersymmetric Localization: Discussion

 There are some other classes of theories that have not been discussed in this paper.
 For instance, there is the 3d $\mathcal{N}=4$ $T [SU(N)]$ SCFT \cite{Nishioka:2011dq, Assel:2011xz}, whose large-$N$ free energy scales as $N^2\, \textrm{log}\, N$ \cite{Assel:2012cp, Assel:2013lpa, Coccia:2020cku}.
-In principle, the methods in this paper (A-twisted partition function, 3d Cardy-like formula, etc.) can be applied to this theory with some additional care (e.g., the on-shell twisted superpotential), and we expect similar results in the literature can be reproduced.
+In principle, the methods in this paper (supersymmetric partition function on a generalized A-twisted background, 3d Cardy-like formula, etc.) can be applied to this theory with some additional care (e.g., the on-shell twisted superpotential), and we expect similar results in the literature can be reproduced.

 Given that the main interest in the partition functions we discussed in this paper stems from their relevance for computing the microscopic entropy of the dual asymptotically AdS$_4$ black holes, it is natural to wonder about the gravity implications of our 3d and 2d treatments.
 It has been argued that certain Cardy-like limits in field theory can be interpreted on the gravity side as near-horizon limits.
 This analysis was first performed for a certain limit of ${\cal N}=4$ SYM in \cite{Nian:2020qsk} and subsequently discussed for all extremal asymptotically AdS black holes in dimension four, five, six, and seven \cite{David:2020ems}, and near-extremal AdS$_4$ in \cite{David:2020jhp}.
+Moreover, some generalized Cardy limits have recently been explored from the field theory and gravity sides \cite{BenettiGenolini:2023rkq}.
 There is an established tradition of describing near-horizon geometries in terms of putative dual CFT$_2$ theories dating back to \cite{Larsen:1997ge}.
 In this paper, we have shown that the 2d theory, obtained as a limit of a 3d theory, is sufficient to provide the microscopic entropy of the dual black holes.
 It would be quite interesting to explore if the 2d theory becomes conformal in a certain limit and, more importantly, if it can provide a description of the dynamical aspects of the black hole.

 Our results in this paper complement an interesting development presented in \cite{Benini:2022bwa}, where a 3d ${\cal N}=2$ SCFT was reduced on $S^2$, and the resulting 1d quantum mechanics was shown to reproduce, in a particular approximation, the topologically twisted index of the 3d theory.
 Presumably, this 1d QM can capture some of the dynamics dual to the AdS$_2$ throat region on the gravity side.
 It would be quite interesting to investigate this picture further, particularly in conjunction with the 2d picture we provided in this manuscript.
 We hope to address these exciting questions in the future.